 For example, we have worked closely with the Michigan State University School of Journalism to include 100 Questions & Answers about Muslim Americans in their popular MSU series of guides to cultural competence.

-By the end of the year, we plan to publish Our Muslim Neighbors, the memoir of Muslim peacemaker Victor Begg—a book rich with personal stories connected to major news events.
+By , we plan to publish Our Muslim Neighbors, the memoir of Muslim peacemaker Victor Begg—a book rich with personal stories connected to major news events.
 We regard this upcoming book as a thematic blend of the compelling personal narrative in The Namesake with the sharp advocacy on behalf of a minority community found in Hillbilly Elegy.

 Yes, we know!
 That’s quite a mash-up of concepts!
 Stay tuned!